TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/32 - Jonah/Jonah 1/Jonah 1.9.md

 ---

-And he said unto them, I am a Hebrew; and I fear Jehovah, the God of heaven, who hath made the sea and the dry land.
+He said to them, "I am a Hebrew, and I fear Yahweh, the God of heaven, who has made the sea and the dry land."